GabrielNicolasAvellaneda/boundary-plugin-vagrant/README.md

     $ vagrant up
     ```
 2. Wait until the virtual machines starts and completes provisioning

 3. To login onto the host:

     ```bash
     $ vagrant ssh
     ```

 ### Halt

-1. To halt the virtual machine, logoff and run this command
+1. To halt the virtual machine, logoff and run:

     ```bash
     $ vagrant halt
     ```